Right now I am laying in bed in pain and feeling sorry for myself, unfortunately it is self inflicted, this morning I had the Jaydess coil fitted

-My migraines have affected many parts of my life including my options for contraception, before my migraines i was taking Dianette, a combination pill for contraception and my acne.
-Unfortunately since being diagnosed with Retinal Migraines i am no longer allowed dianette as it increases the risk of a stroke!
-So i resorted to condoms which isn't ideal as for one sex is better without, hands down, secondly, i have a slight allergy to latex, meaning i have to pay out more for latex free, sucks.
+My migraines have affected many parts of my life including my options for contraception, before my migraines I was taking Dianette, a combination pill for contraception and my acne.
+Unfortunately since being diagnosed with Retinal Migraines I am no longer allowed dianette as it increases the risk of a stroke!
+So I resorted to condoms which isn’t ideal as for me due to personal preferences.

 On the lead up to today i have been told many horror stories about the coil, the one thing all in common in those horror stories was that the coil had not been fitted properly.
 So with all the pros and cons engraved in my mind i still went ahead and had it fitted this morning, i thought having a smear was bad but my god it was unpleasant!